carlosedp/cluster-monitoring/Readme.md

 ### Pre-reqs

 The project requires json-bundler and the jsonnet compiler.
 The Makefile does the heavy-lifting of installing them.
-You need [Go](https://golang.org/dl/) already installed:
+You need [Go](https://golang.org/dl/) (version 1.18 minimum) already installed:

 ```bash
 git clone https://github.com/carlosedp/cluster-monitoring